kenjyco/dotfiles/notes.md

   ignore directory patterns (like the `thome` alias)

 Update the `dotfiles` and `common`  functions to only change to the directory
-- Each function also has a variant that will also output extra information, like the new current directory and
+- Each function also has a variant that will output extra information, like the new current directory and the directory tree or listing

 Add aliases for `..` `...` and `....` to `shell/common`